manasipatil-git/polarcutdeliverable/README.md

 - Object detection provides bounding boxes, not pixel-accurate cutouts
 - Full matting models are computationally expensive and overkill for demos

-**Semantic segmentation** provides the right balance of:
+**Semantic segmentation** provides the right balance of speed, accuracy, and simplicity.
-- Speed
-- Accuracy
-- Simplicity

 ---